ChurchApps/FreeShowWeb/src/routes/docs/show-type/+page.md

 ## Creating a show

 First you have to go to "Shows" in the [drawer](./drawer).
-At the bottom centre you will find a **+ New show link**.
+At the bottom center you will find a **New show** button.
 Clicking it will display a popup.
 Here you can type a name, and select a category the new show will be placed in.
-Freeshow will default to the category that you were in when you clicked the **+ New show link**.
+The selected category will default to the currently opened category, or the set category of the opened show.
 There are buttons for an empty show, web search for lyrics and quick lyrics, which is recommended if you want to create song lyrics.
 The program will try to apply groups automatically.
-Finally, press **+ New show** to save your new show.
+Finally, once text is pasted/typed, press **New show** to create your new show.

 ## Quick Lyrics
 ### Syntax
 #### Song Parts (Groups)

-Parts of a song can be marked using the part name in square brackets (ie. **[Verse]**).
+Parts of a song can be marked using the part name in square brackets (e.g. **[Verse]**).
 A group will be created for each part.
 These groups can be added and removed from show layouts.
-This makes it possible to save multiple arrangements of the song parts into the layouts.
+This makes it possible to have multiple "arrangements" of the same song parts/groups into different layouts.

-If there are multiples of a song part there is no need to add a number to the end.
-Quick Lyrics will recognize there are multiples and name them with numbers accordingly.
+If there are multiple of the same song parts there is no need to add a number to the end of the group name.
+FreeShow will by default automatically add numbers to the labels accordingly.

-Here is a Quick Lyrics example song with two verses, a pre-chorus and bridge.
+Here is a Quick Lyrics example song with two verses, chorus and bridge:
 ```
 [Verse]
 Line 1